 (7) Do you limit the number of books you will sign?

 No. I may let some folks with just a couple of books jump in for signatures in order to keep a long line from forming.
-Be a little patient, and I will sign what you bring to the show.
+Be patient, and I will sign all items you bring to the show.

 (8) Do you charge for photos?